clp-research/slurk-bots/README.md

 * `--slurk-host https://slurk.your-website.com`: the address of your slurk server.
 Since the standard value is localhost:5000, you can omit this when developing locally.
 * `--users N`: the number of users required for this task.
 * `--slurk-api-token: YOUR-API-TOKEN`: a slurk token with api rights to create a new bot.
 The standard value is `00000000-0000-0000-0000-000000000000` so you can omit this option when developing locally.
-* `--credentials-from-file`: read slurk host and api token from a json file.
+* `--credentials-from-file`: read slurk host and api token from a configuration file.
 See the Assumptions session for more information about the formatting for the credentials file.
 * `--waiting-room-id N`: you can reuse an existing waiting room for your bot instead of creating a new one.
 When this option is passed, the script will not start an additional concierge bot.
 * `--waiting-room-layout-id N`: similarly to `--waiting-room-id` you can reuse a waiting room layout id, this option will, however, start a concierge bot for the newly created waiting room.
 * `--waiting-room-layout-dict`: with this argument you can specify which layout file you want to load for your waiting room.
 The default value will use the layout in the `concierge` directory.